Change

 d.
 Procurement and logistics

 Whilst the IHI Group endeavors to manufacture key components within the Group, it also takes delivery of raw materials, components, and services from multiple external suppliers.
-The Group strives to ensure reliable procurement by working to constantly gather information on market trends for its key raw materials and components.
+The Group strives to ensure reliable procurement by working to constantly gather information on market trends for its key raw materials and components and engaging in dialogue with suppliers.
 In addition, the Group takes steps to reduce risk, such as rigorously monitoring suppliers’ product quality and delivery dates, and diversifying procurement sources to avoid excessive concentration or dependency on particular suppliers.
-However, in case of occurrence of such problems as sudden changes in the prices for material and equipment, or in the demand and supply balance, and rise in procurement costs in the process of promoting CSR procurement for the purpose of respecting human rights and realizing sustainable society, as well as in the international situation, in addition to disruption of our supply chain caused by a severe disaster and a spread of infectious diseases, they may cause problems including increased costs or delayed deliveries.
-These problems could lead to deterioration in the Group’s operating results and financial position.
+However, in case of occurrence of such problems as sudden changes in the prices for material and equipment, or in the demand and supply balance, and rise in procurement costs in the process of promoting CSR procurement for the purpose of respecting human rights and realizing sustainable society, as well as in the international situation, in addition to disruption of its supply chain caused by a severe disaster and a spread of infectious diseases, they may cause problems including increased costs or delayed deliveries.
+These problems could lead to deterioration in the Group's business performance and financial position.

 e.
 Design and manufacturing